kyma-project/busola/docs/extensibility/display-widgets.md

 ### Panel

-Panel widgets render an object as a separate panel with it's own title (based on it's `path` or `name`).
+Panel widgets render an object as a separate panel with its own title (based on its `path` or `name`).

 #### Example